Managing Students

 Tips for Accurate Data

 - Involve the teaching team β Teachers who know the students best should rate the four scales.
-Counselors and specialists can help with ADHD and special needs flags.
+Counselors and specialists can help with special requirements flags.

 - Gather friend requests earlyβ Run a simple survey asking each student to name up to three friends they'd like to be with next year.